 There are a number of ‘personality disorders’ and some of these are described below briefly, together with some outcome data from this service.
 The Personality Beliefs Questionnaire (PBQ, Beck & Beck 1991) measures the extent to which people endorse beliefs associated with personality disorders (Beck et al 2007) and has been empirically validated (Beck et al 2001, Butler et al 2002).
 With Aaron Beck’s permission the PBQ has been adapted for use by UK English-speaking clients at this service.

 The Dependent personality is characterised by ‘a pervasive and excessive need to be taken care of that leads to submissive and clinging behaviour and fears of separation’ (APA 2000).
-The following graph shows outcomes for twenty-one clients seen at this service to August 2019 (average 26 sessions, up to 79 sessions):
+The following graph shows outcomes for 32 clients seen at this service to January 2023 (average 20 sessions, up to 79 sessions):